TimurKady/django-fast-treenode/README.md

 Thanks to everyone who contributed to the development and testing of this package, as well as the Django community for their inspiration and support.

 Special thanks to [Fabio Caccamo](https://github.com/fabiocaccamo) for the idea behind creating a fast Django application for handling hierarchies.

+Also special thanks to everyone who supports the project with their [sponsorship donations](https://github.com/sponsors/TimurKady).